redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/README.md

 ### Whisper UBI on CPU

 Why use UBI?

 - trusted source
 - CVE comparison
 - managing licensing for software, like FFMPEG
-- default chang from rootful to rootless
+- default change from rootful to rootless
 - group rw permission in the Entrypoint

 ```sh